 Following the completion of a screwpile lighthouse on Brandywine Shoal in 1850, plans were made to place similar structures at two other sites in Delaware Bay: Cross Ledge and Ship John Shoal.
 The lighthouse at Cross Ledge was only partially complete in 1856, when the onset of winter interrupted the project.
 That winter was a harsh one, and the unfinished lighthouse was completely swept away by ice.
-The Lighthouse Board had second thoughts about deploying screwpile lighthouses in icy waters, and the plans for the Ship John Shoal lighthouse were scrapped.
+The Lighthouse Board had second thoughts about deploying screwpile lighthouses in icy waters, and the plans for Ship John Shoal Lighthouse were scrapped.

-The bottom portion of the caisson, which would support the lighthouse, was towed to the shoal and then sunk into place atop the piles on October 24, 1874.
+The bottom portion of the caisson, which had a diameter of twenty-four feet and would support the lighthouse, was towed to the shoal and then sunk into place atop the piles on October 24, 1874.
 The Annual Report of the Lighthouse Board for 1875 recorded that “the caisson was filled with concrete, and a temporary structure placed upon it, from which a light was exhibited for the first time on the evening of the 29th of November of that year .”
-The report continued: “the past winter was one of great severity, and the structure was probably subjected to as severe a test as it will ever be again.”
+The report continued: “The past winter was one of great severity, and the structure was probably subjected to as severe a test as it will ever be again.”

-The temporary lighthouse atop the caisson would have to serve for an extended period, as the superstructure originally intended for Ship John Shoal was sent to Connecticut to be used at the Southwest Ledge Lighthouse.
+The temporary lighthouse atop the caisson would have to serve for an extended period, as the superstructure originally intended for Ship John Shoal was sent to Connecticut to be used at Southwest Ledge Lighthouse.
 The two lighthouses were planned as twins, and when the foundation at Southwest Ledge was unexpectedly finished first, it received the first cast-iron tower.
 An identical superstructure was soon completed for Ship John Shoal, but the Lighthouse Service decided to use it as part of an impressive display for the International Centennial Exposition held in Philadelphia’s Fairmount Park to honor the country’s 100th birthday.
 A keeper actually lived in the lighthouse and tended a light during the exposition.

 A story is reportedly documented in government records of an incident at Ship John Shoal Lighthouse involving the head keeper, his wife, and the district inspector around 1903.
 At that time, it was against regulations to have female visitors at the station, but the head keeper occasionally had his wife come to the lighthouse.
 During one of the wife’s clandestine visits, the lighthouse tender was spotted approaching the station with the inspector’s flag flying.
 The keepers soon hatched a plan to blacken the face and arms of their female visitor and have her hide in the coal bin located in the basement.

 The official account tells of the inspector’s arrival at the lighthouse.
 “There is no doubt that in all of this hurry to hide the wife of the keeper there might have been some noticeable nervousness amongst the keepers; so the commander carefully went over the station, checking everything very closely as he went looking into all the closets, cupboards and down the stairways, because he had no doubt seen, as he passed the living quarters, that the lady in her haste had left her knitting.
-He said to the keeper, “Do you do knitting here?”
+He said to the keeper, ‘Do you do knitting here?’
 Fortunately, the keeper could knit.
-“Oh yes,” he said.
-“I have to pass away the times in between working periods.”
-Still the officer was not satisfied that there was not a woman at the station; so he queried, “Do you ever have any woman on this station?”
-“Oh, no, sir; we never have any women on the station.”
+‘Oh yes,’ he said.
+‘I have to pass away the times in between working periods.’
+Still the officer was not satisfied that there was not a woman at the station; so he queried, ‘Do you ever have any woman on this station?’
+‘Oh, no, sir; we never have any women on the station.’”

-A Keeper Wells gave an interview to We Women in 1941 during which he described his duties at the station as: “Keeping all equipment in good condition, and making a record of weather at intervals of four hours.
+Keeper Wendell H. Wells gave an interview to We Women in 1941 during which he provided the following details on life at the station: “ [We are responsible for] keeping all equipment in good condition, and making a record of weather at intervals of four hours.
 There are three men here, and one is mostly on shore leave, as we have 22 days at the Light and eight days each ashore.
 When on duty we stand 12-hour watch in which one is from midnight to noon and the other from noon to midnight.”
 Wells also noted that they had between 200 and 300 visitors to the station each year, which helped to break the monotony of life at the lonely outpost.

-In June of 2011, Ship John Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
-Qualified entities were given sixty days to submit a letter of interest and were required to obtain a Tidelands Lease for the State of New Jersey to occupy the submerged lands.
+In June 2011, Ship John Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+Qualified entities were given sixty days to submit a letter of interest and were required to obtain a Tidelands Lease from the State of New Jersey to occupy the submerged lands.
 After no suitable organization was found, the General Services Administration initiated an auction for the lighthouse on June 11, 2012.
 The auction closed on September 26, 2012 with just one bid of $30,000 having been submitted.
 The government reserves the right to reject a bid if it is deemed too low, and it seems that was the case as a new auction for the lighthouse opened on October 10, 2012.
 This second auction, which attracted three bidders, closed on November 16 with a winning bid of $60,200.